arzuisiktopbas/08-Risky_Business/README.md

-# Unit 11—Risky Business
+# Risky Business
 *by Arzu Isik Topbas*

-In this assignment, I built and evaluated several machine-learning models to predict credit risk using free data from LendingClub.
+I built and evaluated several machine-learning models to predict credit risk using free data from LendingClub.
 Credit risk is an inherently imbalanced classification problem , so I used different techniques for training and evaluating models with imbalanced classes.
 I used the imbalanced-learn and Scikit-learn libraries to build and evaluate models using resampling and ensembling learning techniques.

 ---